Get in touch

 The District will treat Complainants and Respondents equitably.

+The District requires that any individual serving in a Key Role not have a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent.
 The District presumes that the Respondent is not responsible for the alleged Unlawful Discrimination until a determination is made at the conclusion of the Grievance Procedure.

-2. Confidentiality
+3. Confidentiality

 The District will take reasonable steps to protect the privacy of the Parties and witnesses during its Grievance Procedure.
 These steps will not restrict the ability of the Parties to obtain and present evidence, including consulting with their family members, confidential resources, or advisors; or otherwise prepare for or participate in the Grievance Procedure.
-The Parties may not engage in retaliation, including against witnesses.

-3. Evidence Considerations
+4. Evidence Considerations

-4. Complaint Consolidation
+5. Complaint Consolidation

 The District may consolidate Complaints when the allegations arise out of the same facts or circumstances.

-5. Notice of Allegations
+6. Notice of Allegations

 Upon receiving a Complaint, the applicable Coordinator will notify the Parties of the following: